ycdxsb/PocOrExp_in_Github/2020/README.md

 - [https://github.com/Cappricio-Securities/CVE-2020-27838](https://github.com/Cappricio-Securities/CVE-2020-27838) :  ![starts](https://img.shields.io/github/stars/Cappricio-Securities/CVE-2020-27838.svg) ![forks](https://img.shields.io/github/forks/Cappricio-Securities/CVE-2020-27838.svg)

 ## CVE-2020-27824
- A flaw was found in OpenJPEG&#8217;s encoder in the opj_dwt_calc_explicit_stepsizes() function.
+ A flaw was found in OpenJPEG’s encoder in the opj_dwt_calc_explicit_stepsizes() function.
 This flaw allows an attacker who can supply crafted input to decomposition levels to cause a buffer overflow.
 The highest threat from this vulnerability is to system availability.